svalouch/python-simplezfs/README.rst

 Python-SimpleZFS
 ################

-A thin wrapper around ZFS from the `ZFS on Linux <https://zfsonlinux.org/>`_ project.
+A thin wrapper around ZFS from the OpenZFS_ project.

 The library aims at providing a simple, low-level interface for working with ZFS, either by wrapping the ``zfs(8)`` and ``zpool(8)`` CLI utilities or by accessing the native python API.